1980 United States presidential election in Maryland

 The 1980 United States presidential election in Maryland took place on November 4, 1980, as part of the 1980 United States presidential election.
 Voters chose 10 representatives, or electors to the Electoral College, who voted for president and vice president.

-On election night, several news outlets actually incorrectly called the state for Ronald Reagan.
-In a similar vein, many of the same news outlets also called Massachusetts for President Carter, despite the fact that Reagan would ultimately end up winning that state by a very close margin.

 Maryland was won by incumbent President Jimmy Carter (D-Georgia), with 47.12% of the popular vote, over former Governor Ronald Reagan (R-California) with 44.18% of the popular vote and Republican US Representative John B. Anderson running as an independent candidate (I-Illinois) with 7.76% of the popular vote.
-Reagan ultimately won the national vote, defeating Carter.
+Reagan ultimately won the national vote, defeating Carter; Maryland was one of only six states, along with the District of Columbia, to back the embattled incumbent.

+On election night, several news outlets incorrectly called the state for Reagan.
+In a similar vein, many of the same news outlets also called Massachusetts for President Carter, despite the fact that Reagan would ultimately end up narrowly winning Massachusetts.

-As of the 2020 presidential election, this is the last presidential election where the Democratic candidate won Maryland without carrying any of Baltimore’s suburban counties.
+In this election, Maryland voted 12.7% to the left of the nation at-large, or an 8.69 percent bigger differential than in 1976.
+As of the 2024 presidential election, this is the last presidential election where the Democratic candidate won Maryland without carrying suburban Baltimore County, Howard County, or Montgomery County.
 This election marked the first time since 1908 in which Prince George’s County did not vote for the winner of the presidential election.
+This is one of three elections between 1888 and 2000, that the state voted for the national loser (along with 1948 and 1968).